 Which party – the public partner or the private partner should own the completed internet network?

 This might seem like the most important issue in any P3 arrangement, but usually it isn’t.
-Legal ownership often is not the critical factor in terms of achieving the practical objectives of the parties. partner will have For example, the right to use and control internet network assets or the responsibility for designing, constructing, maintaining, and operating the network can be assigned to a partner even though they don’t “own” the network.
+Legal ownership often is not the critical factor in terms of achieving the practical objectives of the parties.
+For example, the right to use and control internet network assets or the responsibility for designing, constructing, maintaining, and operating the network can be assigned to a partner even though that partner doesn’t “own” the network.

 The Digitally Connected Community Guide

 Nevertheless, many communities need information and guidance as they work to understand and evaluate various potential P3 options.
-The Digitally Connected Community Guide is a facilitated course sponsored by MU Extension that can help communities and their stakeholders develop a workable proposal for using a P3 to help their communities become “digitally connected.”
-To learn more about the course and your community can participate — contact email@example.com.
+The Digitally Connected Community Guide is a facilitated program sponsored by MU Extension that can help communities and their stakeholders develop a workable proposal that uses a P3 to help their communities become “digitally connected.”
+To learn more about the program and how your community can participate — contact email@example.com.